Apparent horizon as a membrane: Apparent horizons as membranes

-Using the Israel junction conditions \cite{P:04} the membrane is endowed with the EMT of a 2D viscous fluid whose physical properties are such that the membrane has the same phenomenology of the BH \cite{TPM:86,AAOW:20,MBMP:20,CMMP:22}.
+Using the Israel junction conditions \cite{P:04} the membrane is endowed with the EMT of a 2D viscous fluid whose physical properties are such that it has the same phenomenology as the BH it represents \cite{TPM:86,AAOW:20,MBMP:20,CMMP:22}.
 A careful analysis of membrane's properties led to Ohm’s law, Joule’s law, and the non-relativistic Navier–Stokes equation.